-- B. This drawing is subject to change without notice. - C. Body dimensions do not include mold flash or protrusion. - D. The package thermal performance may be enhanced by bonding the thermal pad to an external thermal plane.
+- B. This drawing is subject to change without notice. - C. Body dimensions include mold flash or protrusions.

+D. The package thermal performance may be enhanced by attaching an external heat sink to the thermal pad.
 This pad is electrically and thermally connected to the backside of the die and possibly selected leads.